-A "Field Guide to Hard Corals of Hong Kong", "Field Guide to Common Corals of Hong Kong" and "Field Guide to Common Reef Fishes of Hong Kong" were published to document the diversity and unique features of our local corals.
+A "Field Guide to Hard Corals of Hong Kong", "Field Guide to Common Corals of Hong Kong", "Field Guide to Common Reef Fishes of Hong Kong", "Field Guide to Indicator Fishes of Hong Kong Reef Check" and "Field Guide to Indicator Fishes of Hong Kong Reef Check II" were published to document the diversity and unique features of our local corals.

-We have also commissioned an 18-month consultancy study of coal bleaching and bioerosion in Hong Kong to collect updated and scientific data for detailed assessments and recommend appropriate management measures and long-term monitoring.
+We have completed a consultancy study of coal bleaching and bioerosion in Hong Kong.
+The study provided updated and scientific data and recommended appropriate management measures and long-term monitoring.